JessicaW22/PaynAir/README.md

 Web-based frontend created in HTML, Login/Logout function

 ## Maya Grapengießer and Leonie Peters
-Reserve/Cancel Seats, Help function, Logo design
+Reserve/Cancel Seats, Help function, Logo design, Guide how to use our website

 ## Jessica Wernet
 Input Data function, Display Seats function, Statistics (area for admin users), Management of the Github Repository